sf-wdi-34/schedule/hw/week-07.md

 1. Create a new `second-lib-app` project.
 Go through the lab another time, timing yourself again.  **Get as far as you can in 8 total hours of work including your first and second runs.**

   * Push yourself to peek at the hints and solutions less; you can look at your own first project if you're stuck.
-  * Again, make sure to commit your work.
-You should have roughly the same number of commits as you had on your first run.
+  * You should have roughly the same number of commits as you had on your first run.
 Version control isn't the place to cut corners!
   * Once you're finished with the requirements for both parts, edit the README to include your time.
   * After that, try bonuses if you'd like!